Over 93% of website traffic today comes in through search engines. And yet 75% of searchers don’t get past the first page in search results?

 5. Align Keywords to the Buyer’s Journey

-Each potential customers goes through a buyer’s journey.
+Each potential customer goes through a buyer’s journey.
 It includes 4 crucial steps.

 That last one turns customers into loyal customers and priceless promoters of your brand.
 Yes, you’ll use keyword strategies to do that too!